 Had the other band members been given the heads up?
 Did you have to run, for legal purposes, any bits in the book by them?

 Given that we're in court together anyway?
 Yes, I'm sure there'd be a large concern.
 The legal read, I was confidently told, was the longest legal read they've ever had.
 Three-hundred fifty pages, so it took a lot of work.
 The libel and the privacy laws in England are now the envy of the world for every reprobate out there.
 Not good for authors, I'm afraid.
 You had to temper yourself.
 It's very weird.
 When you write a book, the thing is that you quite, not selfishly, but quite rightly tell the story proper.
 And then that story is interpreted in many different ways.
 It'd be interpreted by you, It'd be interpreted by the person that reads it, and it's also interpreted completely differently by a lawyer.
-Who would say you're gonna get in trouble for that.
-So, you know it's up to you whether you indemnify them and print the story, which is what they always say to you.
-Well I tell you what, if you're gonna print it, well, you indemnify us.
-And if you get sued you have to pay it.
-So it's not as easy as you think, you know, writing a book with a publisher isn't the get-out that many people think it is.
+It's up to you whether you indemnify them and print the story, which is what they always say to you.
+So writing a book with a publisher isn't the get-out that many people think it is.
 You have to be responsible for what you are writing.

 What's the response been so far?
 Have you heard from any of the band members, or others?